-Type of Support Level of Support Age Range Caseload FTE Full-Time Special Education Class Multiple Disabilities Support 7 to 17 1 Justification: Age range waiver is signed by parent of youngest and eldest students.
-Developmentally the class is appropriate. lass Locations: Berlin Brothersvalley Elementary School An Elementary School Building A building in which General Education programs are operated
+Type of Support Level of Support Age Range Caseload FTE Full-Time Special Education Class Multiple Disabilities Support 7 to 17 0.8 Justification: Age range waive is appropriate. er is signed by parent of y oungest and eldest students.
+Developm entally the c lass Locations: Berlin Brothersvalley Elementary School An Elementary School Building A building in which General Education programs are operated